PCSX2/pcsx2-net-www/docs/setup/dumping.md

 ## Dumping disc on Linux

-### Dumping PS2 disc using K3b
+### Using K3b

-#### The dumping process

 - You will need to install K3b first.
-Depending on the distro this process will vary, here are a few examples:
+This process will vary by distro, but here are a few examples:
   - Ubuntu: `sudo apt install k3b`
   - Fedora: `sudo dnf install k3b`
   - Arch Linux: `sudo pacman -S k3b`
+  - Many distros have a graphical package manager as well.
 - Put your game disc into an optical drive
 - Open K3b
 - Click on Copy Medium.